Sudiksha4123/Scheduler/README.md

 ## Introduction

-It is a scheduler app made using MERN stack and the smart webcomponents liberary is used for the frontend.
+It is a scheduler app made using MERN stack and the smart webcomponents liberary is used for the frontend(https://www.htmlelements.com/).

 ### Key Features